Typhoon Megi (2016): Taiwan

 Megi left 3.89 million households without power as it made landfall in Taiwan, the second worst blackout in history after Typhoon Soudelor's record-breaking 4.85 million households in August 2015.
 The storm forced more than 14,000 people to evacuate from mountainous areas near the coast to government shelters.
-At least four were killed across Taiwan, while more 625 others were injured, including 8 Japanese tourists whose bus overturned.
+At least four were killed across Taiwan, while 625 others were injured, including 8 Japanese tourists whose bus overturned.
 More than 400 flights were cancelled, while train services were also halted during the passage of Megi.
 By October 1 the death toll in Taiwan had risen to 8 - five due to indirect causes, such as falls and traffic accidents, and three people who died when a landslide destroyed their house in southern Kaohsiung County.

 Early estimates suggested Taiwan's agricultural sector suffered losses of NT$1.03 billion (US$31.9 million), with around 19,000 hectares of crops damaged in total.
 By September 29 the total amount of damages in the agricultural sector had risen to NT$1.31 billion (US$42 million), with Yunlin County in western Taiwan accounting for more than a quarter of all of them.
 Government officials also announced that 814 school campuses across Taiwan were damaged, at an estimated cost of NT$161 million (US$4.17 million).
 In all, 8 people were killed in Taiwan, and total economic losses were counted to be NT$3.36 billion (US$106.9 million).